NeetBux-Hash/Tumbler.CameraUpgrades/README.md

    Extends the zoom to 10x and allows zooming in 1x increments.
 This is the recommended option for players who want greater zoom control.

 - **10x Zoom but in 2x Increments**
    Allows 10x zoom but with larger 2x increments (2x, 4x, 6x, etc.).
-This can be faster but might feel less precise.
+This can be faster but lacks a default 1x option at the moment.

 ---